kimruddock/pawelgrzybek.github.io/_drafts/2016-08-31-top-picks-2016-august.md

 [https://css-tricks.com/force-selection-text-block/](https://css-tricks.com/force-selection-text-block/)

-Next one from CSS Tricks this week.
-Chris Coyier presents a neat trick to select a whole block of text via single click without heavy JavaScript of Flash based add-ons.
-Very handy trick especially when we need to make sure that whole bit of code is copies (like a code snippet or telephone number).
+Next one from CSS Tricks this month.
+Chris Coyier presents a neat trick to select a whole block on click without heavy JavaScript of Flash based add-ons.
+Very handy trick especially when we need to make sure that whole bit of code is copied (like a code snippet or telephone number).

 - - -